1987 South Korean presidential election: Process of constitutional revision

-Under the presidency of Chun Doo-hwan, the constitution was rewritten to maintain his power while restricting the presidency to a single seven-year term, and legislation such as the Basic Press Law, which closed hundreds of media organizations, was passed.
-The document also stipulated that any amendment to extend the president's term would not apply to the incumbent, effectively foreclosing any attempt to allow Chun to run again in 1987.
+Under the presidency of Chun Doo-hwan, the constitution was rewritten to be somewhat less authoritarian than Park's Yushin Constitution.
+The revised document protected the secrecy of correspondence, banned torture, and voided confessions obtained by force.
+It also restricted the presidency to a single seven-year term, and stipulated that any amendment to extend the president's term would not apply to the incumbent, preventing any attempt to allow Chun to run again in 1987.
+At the same time, the presidency retained fairly broad powers, including the right to dissolve the legislature, suspend constitutional freedoms in time of emergency, and amend or abolish laws in time of crisis.
+During this time, legislation such as the Basic Press Law, which closed hundreds of media organizations, was passed.

-However, following the success of the opposition New Korean Democratic Party (NKDP) in the National Assembly election on 12 April 1985, calls were made for constitutional revision.
-On 13 April 1986, Chun made a speech defending the current version of the constitution, in which he stated that the successor to the presidency would be a member of his own party, the Democratic Justice Party (DJP), and that any discussion of constitutional debate would be put off until the end of the 1988 Olympics in South Korea.
+However, following the success of the opposition New Korean Democratic Party (NKDP) in the National Assembly elections in April 1985, calls were made for constitutional changes.
+On 13 April 1986 Chun made a speech defending the constitution, stating that the successor to the presidency would be a member of his own party, the Democratic Justice Party (DJP), and that any constitutional debate would be put off until the end of the 1988 Olympics, which South Korea was to host.
 In its argument, the DJP argued that the opposition was splintered, and could not act as a negotiating partner.
 They believed that political uncertainty would injure both the Olympic setup and the upcoming election.

-Nearly a month later on 10 June, mass protests broke out as Roh Tae-woo was announced successor to the presidency as the then chair of the DJP.
+Nearly a month later on 10 June, mass protests broke out as Roh Tae-woo, the chair of the DJP, was announced as Chun's successor.
 The public nature of the announcement and the death of a university student who was tortured by the police triggered protests across Korea.
-In the following weeks, multiple protests were held, and on 29 June, Roh capitulated to demands for constitutional amendments, proposing an eight-point plan.
+In the following weeks, multiple protests were held, and on 29 June Roh capitulated to demands for constitutional amendments, proposing an eight-point plan.
 It included the following concessions: